 How Talkies Got Pincus into the Movies

 But if there was anywhere in the US that proved to be recession-resistant (though not recession-proof) it was Hollywood.
-And Hollywood had suddenly realized it had a huge need for dentistry.
-With the advent of talking pictures in 1927, the industry scrambled to find stars that could both talk and look good.
+Hollywood had suddenly realized it had a huge need for dentistry.
+With the invention of talking pictures in 1927, the industry scrambled to find stars that could both talk and look good.
 In particular, a set of beautiful teeth was suddenly more important than it had been: you couldn’t talk on camera without showing your teeth.

 Makeup pioneer Max Factor had already solved many of the problems of making stars look good on camera, but the dental issues were beyond his skill.
 When he saw the quality of Pincus’ work, he hired Pincus to create veneers and even dentures for some of Hollywood’s greatest stars.